feknall/cool-ai/README.md

-# cool ai repositories
+# cool ai environments
-List of cool things about AI training
+This repository contains a list of cool AI environments

 ## [slimevolleygym](https://github.com/hardmaru/slimevolleygym)
 - A cool 2D game with some basic functionalities